pln28/Breast-cancer-vitality/README.md

 Support for medical decision-making

 ### Contribution ###
 Contributions to improve accuracy or model interpretability are welcome.
-Fork the repo, create a branch, and submit a pull request.

 ### License ###
 This project is under the MIT License.